Skip to main content

 Constitution of the Objections Board

-1. The Objections Board is an independent tribunal consisting of three persons drawn from the membership of the Council for the purpose of determining objections.
+10. The Objections Board is an independent tribunal consisting of three persons drawn from the membership of the Council for the purpose of determining objections.
 Appointments are made by the Construction Industry Council under section 54 of the Ordinance.
 There is a convenor, and not more than two other members.
-Decisions are based on a majority vote.
+Decisions are based on a majority rule.

-3. All documents relating to the work of the Objections Board are restricted.
+12. Access to all documents relating to the work of the Objections Board are restricted and such documents will not be disclosed unless required by law.

 Processing of Objections

-2. In many cases further information or facts may be required before the Objections Board can determine the objection.
-These will be asked for as soon as possible after receipt of the notice of objection by the Finance Department.
-The prompt submission of these information will enable the objection to be dealt with expeditiously.
-Undue delay by a levypayer may result in the objection having to be determined thereafter.
+14. In cases where further information or facts may be required before the Objections Board can determine the objection, such further information will be requested from the objector as soon as possible after receipt of the notice of objection by OB Secretariat.
+It is only with the prompt submission of such information that an objection can be dealt with expeditiously.

 Determination of an Objection by the Objections Board

-1. The Objections Board will consider every valid objection and within a reasonable time may confirm, cancel or reduce the levy or surcharge.
+16. The Objections Board will consider every valid and complete objection case and, within a reasonable time, may confirm, cancel or reduce the levy or surcharge, as provided for under Section 56(2) of the Ordinance.

-3. The onus of proving that the assessment and/or surcharge objected against is excessive or incorrect is on the objector.
-Failure to discharge this onus can invalidate the objection.
+17. The onus of proving that the assessment and/or surcharge objected against is excessive or incorrect is on the objector.
+Failure to discharge such onus would result in the objection being rejected.

-4. In attempting to reach agreement or determining the objection, the Objections Board may by notice in writing require the levypayer to furnish such particulars as may be deemed necessary in connection with the objection.
-The objector may be required to produce all related contracts or other documents.
+18. To facilitate the reaching of an agreement on a revised assessment or the proper consideration of an objection, the Objections Board may, by notice in writing, require the levypayer to furnish such particulars as may be deemed necessary in connection with the objection.
+The objector may be required to produce a wide range of documents, including all related contracts or other documents.

-5. The Objections Board will not consider any grounds other than the grounds contained in the objector’s statement of grounds for objection.
-The Objections Board may admit or reject any documentary evidence adduced.
+19. The Objections Board will not consider any grounds other than the grounds contained in the objector’s statement of grounds for objection, and is entitled to determine whether to admit or reject any documentary evidence adduced.

 Conveyance and Execution of Objections

-1. Under section 56(3) of the Ordinance, the Council shall notify the objector in writing of the decision of the Objections Board within 28 days after the Council receives the Notice of Objection or, where that is not practicable, within a reasonable period.
+21. Under section 56(3) of the Ordinance, the OB Secretariat shall notify the objector in writing of the decision of the Objections Board within 28 days after the Council receives the notice of objection or, where that is not practicable, within a reasonable period.

 Appeal to the District Court